qschweitzer/Powershell-HTML5-Reporting/README.md

 7. Well, I let you testing that and tell me what you want about it :)
 I will continue to add some functionnalities from Materialize.

+## How to stop that?
+Simply use the **Red stop** button on the bottom right corner.
+Each page build with New-PWFPage contain this button.
+You also can stop it by using this kind of Url, with your custom port: http://localhost:8000/theend